 - Explicitly opted in with you offline.
 Recipient completed your offline form, survey or participated in your contest and gave their express permission to be contacted by email about specific subject(s), for example by ticking an empty checkbox.

-- Gave you their business card at an event.
+- Gave you their business card.
 If it’s absolutely clear that by giving their card the recipient would be added to a list with a particular subject matter, you have permission.
 We recommend an introductory message reminding them what they subscribed to, and when.

 - Explicitly opted in for the subject you are contacting them about.
 When opting in, it should be clear to the recipient what the nature of the mailings will be.
 For example, just because someone opted in for updates about a specific product doesn’t mean you can also add them to your general newsletter or promotional mailings for other products.